Guides/Counting Absence Days

 Automatic day counting

-When you log a trip in ILR Tracker, the absence days are calculated automatically using the correct departure = absence, return = presence method.
-You never need to do the arithmetic yourself — just enter your departure and return dates, and ILR Tracker handles the rest.
+When you log a trip in ILR Tracker, the absence days are calculated automatically using the correct method — excluding both travel days and counting only full days abroad.
+You never need to do the arithmetic yourself - just enter your departure and return dates, and ILR Tracker handles the rest.

 Rolling window analysis